Current Time: Friday noon.

 Set some goals, make a plan and stick to it, know your drop-dead date and have a backup plan.

 If however, you are the kind of person who gets really stressed easily, your partner is not overly keen on your newfound passion and is also nervous then maybe you need to keep things in perspective and consider how well you will perform and remain focused.

-It might be better for this kind of person to possibly take up a role that is less stressful for them while they continue to build up their knowledge and skills in the property space, as well as building up a larger amount of buffer funds to allow them to leave their full time job with less stress.
+It might be better for this kind of person to possibly take up a role that is less stressful for them while they continue to build up their knowledge and skills in the property space, as well as build up a larger amount of buffer funds to allow them to leave their full-time job with less stress.